Create ortho mapping products using the custom wizard

 Matching Method

-• Extended Terrain Matching (ETM)—Feature-based stereo matching that uses the Harris operator to detect feature points.
+• Extended Terrain Matching (ETM)—A feature-based stereo matching method that uses the Harris operator to detect feature points.
 Since fewer feature points are extracted, this method is fast and can be used for data with minimal terrain variations and detail.
 This is the default.

-• Semi-Global Matching (SGM)—Produces points that are denser and with more detailed terrain information.
+• Semi-Global Matching (SGM)—Produces points that are denser and provide more detailed terrain information.
 It can be used for images of urban areas.
-This is more computational intensive than ETM.1
+This is more computationally intensive than ETM.1

 Maximum Object Size to Filter (in meters)

-A search radius used to filter out objects above ground.
-Objects smaller than the threshold are filtered as ground; otherwise objects are treated as above-ground features such as buildings, bridges, or trees.
+A search radius that is used to filter out objects above ground.
+Objects smaller than the threshold are filtered as ground; otherwise, objects are treated as above-ground features such as buildings, bridges, or trees.

 Point Ground Spacing (in meters)